-- (3) Required Retail Frontage Use Llimitations on.
+(3) Required Retail Frontage Use Limitations.
 Streets designated on the Regulating Plan with Required Retail Frontage are intended to be lively, highly active pedestrian environments that support businesses and reinforce local character.
-Properties on streets designated with Required Retail Frontage have use and frontage type standards that apply to the sidewalk level story. - (a) All Sub-districts. - 1.
-Residential units, including multi-family and live-work, are not permitted in the sidewalk-level story on streets with Required Retail Frontage. - 2.
-On streets with Required Retail Streets Frontage, buildings and uses at the sidewalk level shall comply with the following: use either a Storefront or Areade with a Storefront frontage type (See Section 4.4.13(E)). - a.
+Properties on streets designated with Required Retail Frontage have use and frontage type standards that apply to the sidewalk level story.

+(a) All Sub-districts.

+- 1. Residential units, including multi-family and live-work, are not permitted in the sidewalk-level story on streets with Required Retail Frontage. - 2.
+On streets with Required Retail Frontage, buildings and uses at the sidewalk level shall comply with the following: - a.
 The frontage type shall be either a Storefront or Arcade with a Storefront (See Section 4.4.13(E); - b.
-The width of an individual commercial space shall not exceed 75 feet maximum (See Figure 4.4.13-8 A); - c.
-The depth of an individual commercial space shall be at least 20 feet and contain only uses permitted in 4.4.13(C)(3)(b) and (c); combinations of permitted uses with other uses not permitted at the sidewalk level are not allowed (See Figure 4.4.13-8 A); and,

-- d.
-Uses not permitted in 4.4.13(C)(3)(b) and (c) shall not be accessed from the street designated with Required Retail Frontage and must be physically separated with no interior connections between common walls (See Figure 4.4.13-8 A). - 3.
-On Required Retail Streets_The maximum width of an individual commercial tenant space located in the first story adjacent to the sidewalk is 75 feet. - 3.
-Valet and passenger loading areas and access are not permitted.
+The width of an individual commercial space shall not exceed 75 feet maximum (See Figure 4.4.13-C-2-8 A); - c.
+The depth of an individual commercial space shall be at least 20 feet and contain only uses permitted in 4.4.13(C)(3)(b) and (c); combinations of permitted uses with other uses not permitted at the sidewalk level are not allowed (See Figure 4.4.13-8 A); and, - d.
+Uses not permitted in 4.4.13(C)(3)(b) and (c) shall not be accessed from the street designated with Required Retail Frontage and must be physically separated with no interior connections between common walls (See Figure 4.4.13-C-2-8 A).

+3. Valet and passenger loading areas and access are not permitted.